This post contains affiliate links. Visit our Disclosure page for details.

 To hike the Inca Trail or Huayna Picchu, you need to book well in advance (even months) because only a certain number of permits are given per day.
 However, alternate hikes, like Lares, don’t require permits, so you could potentially book a tour when you arrive in Cusco.

 You probably hear this tons, but plan to layer.
+Layers should make up a bulk of your Machu Picchu packing list.
 It can be very hot during the day–even in the winter–since the sun is strong due to the high altitude.
 Sunscreen is super important year round!
 I have a natural tan and still burnt to a crisp in Lake Titicaca.

 This is an adventure where you’re just going to have to get comfortable with the idea that you won’t be able to shower, so don’t feel bad about re-using the same pair of trousers for several days.
 You’re not alone, and nobody will be walking right next to you as everyone walks at their own pace, some much further ahead than others.